peteanderson80/Matterport3DSimulator/README.md

 Visit the main [website](https://bringmeaspoon.org/) for updates and to view a demo.

+*October 2018*: We have released several updates.
+The simulator is now dockerized, with depth map outputs, and running at around 1000 fps (headless gpu rendering with EGL)!

 ## Features
 - Dataset consisting of 90 different predominantly indoor environments,
 - All images are real, not synthetic (providing much more visual complexity),